 No closing dates apply to the scheme.
 The NIA scheme can only be applied to once, whether previous applications were successful or not, except when permission to resubmit an application is invited after peer review.

 Proposals are considered in competition with other NIAs at standard research prioritisation panels.

 Projects should be self-contained and comprise a single research vision with clearly defined objectives and outcomes.
 The duration of the project should be appropriate to deliver these – typically 1 to 3 years.

 Complex, multifaceted research projects with many objectives are not appropriate for this scheme.

 As with all EPSRC grants, applicants should request the appropriate suite of resources to carry out the proposed research.
 Requests for resources should be clearly articulated in the justification of resources section of the grant application.

-The New Investigator Award expectations document gives some guidelines for applicants to consider during the initial formulation of their proposals with regards to the expected scope and features of their application.
+The NIA expectations document gives some guidelines for applicants to consider during the initial formulation of their proposals with regards to the expected scope and features of their application.